+The best possible tribute we

+THE MILITANT

+responses than in any previous

+ber of new regular readers

+Ersatz Vanilla

+Bowing to industry demands,

-Kennedy's Billion-Dollar Cabinet They Stole Encouraging Gain for Socialism progressive Republicans as Gov. Rockefeller.
-By Joseph Keller All sectors of the American press are making their appraisals of President-elect John, F. Kennedy's cabinet.
+Kennedy's Billion-Dollar Cabinet They Stole Encouraging Gain for Socialism progressive Republicans as Gov.'

+By Joseph Keller

+All sectors of the American press are making their appraisals of President-elect John, F. Kennedy's cabinet.
 One of the very few dissents from the almost unanimous approbation is voiced by that melancholy liberal columnist Murray Kempton in the Dec.
 12 New York Post.
 He called it "the dimmest cabinet since Buchanan's" and asserted that with a single exception "there is not a man on it to whom the slightest response is possible."
 This may be an accurate psychological description.
 As a sociological appraisal it is dead wrong.

 Kennedy's choice is the most glittering, blue-chip, 24-carat, diamond-studded, billion-dollar cabinet ever to be assembled.
 By comparison, Roosevelt's wartime cabinet, headed by U.S. Steel Chairman Edward Stettinius as Secretary of State and President Eisenhower's first cabinet, starring General Motors' Charles E. Wilson as Secretary of Defense, were poor men's clubs.

 The new team contains direct agents or heirs of the greatest aggregate of wealth ever to be given joint control of the federal administration.
-The list speaks for itself: Secretary of State Dean Rusk, president of the Rockefeller Foundation, set up by the billionaire Standard Oil family.
-Secretary of Defense Robert S. McNamara, Republican and president of the Ford Motor Company. then Undersecretary of State in Even the Republican press is mold of Jefferson, Lincoln and Dobbs, she did. principal heir to one of the ten mann, political savant of the Re- that truth in its flesh and bones.
-But I leave them all aside.
-The point I am making here is ramification of corporations.
+The list speaks for itself:

+Secretary of State Dean Rusk, president of the Rockefeller Foundation, set up by the billionaire Standard Oil family.
+Secretary of Defense Robert S.

+McNamara, Republican and president of the Ford Motor Company.

+ramification of corporations.

 The appointee first made his The American Way of Life